fiberwire/enome/README.md

             - the object that is created from your genome.

 What enome allows you to do:
- - write code that maps a `Genome` to whatever `object` you want to build by consuming nucleotides one at a time.
+ - write code that maps a `Genome` to whatever `object` you want to build by consuming genes one at a time.
  - Define your hyperparameters in your `options` object.
  - `mutate` and `evolve` that object by mutating and evolving the `Genome` that maps to that object.
  - do it very simply, by providing upper and lower bounds for each variable you want to evolve.